Best daily deals

 Sony’s flagship noise canceling headphones receive plenty of praise, all of which is well deserved.
 The Sony WH-1000XM5 is one of the best all-around headphones you can buy and has a great microphone system for hands-free calls.
 Sure, the headset is pricey, but it is a smart investment for anyone beholden to telecommuting in these odd times.

-Compared to its predecessor, the microphone on the WH-1000XM5 is much better.
-A speaker’s voice comes through clearly with the XM5 microphone system, even in sub-optimal conditions like a windy day or typing at the office.
+The WH-1000XM5’s microphone is much better than its predecessor.
+The XM5’s microphone system clearly conveys a speaker’s voice, even in sub-optimal conditions like a windy day or typing at the office.
 This is about as good as embedded mic systems get, and if you want something better, you’ll need to attach an external boom mic.

 Microphone quality aside, this is a great headset: it supports a slew of high-quality Bluetooth codecs, such as AAC and Sony’s proprietary LDAC.
 No matter what device you’re streaming from, you’re guaranteed to enjoy optimal sound quality here.
 If you want to kick it old school and plug-in via the 3.5mm cable, you can do so for high-resolution audio.
 This is great for anyone who wants to enjoy lossless FLAC files from Amazon Music HD or Qobuz.